alanmmolina/alanmmolina.github.io/content/articles/tools/duckdb.md

 - **OLTP (Online Transaction Processing)** – Think PostgreSQL, MySQL, SQLite.
 These databases handle _frequent, small transactions_, like updating a user profile or processing an online order.
 - **OLAP (Online Analytical Processing)** – Think Snowflake, BigQuery, DuckDB.
 These databases are designed for _complex queries on large datasets_, like computing monthly revenue across millions of transactions.

 While most OLAP databases live in the cloud with a client-server architecture, DuckDB flips the script by keeping everything **local**.
-No clusters, no network latency—just raw analytical power on your machine.
+No clusters, no network latency - just raw analytical power on your machine.

 ---
 ## The Big Data Myth